|Biopuro Bathroom Cleaner|

 First stop.
 Who makes Biopuro Bathroom Cleaner and can they be trusted?

-Biopuro call themselves “The Sure Clean Brand”, making laundry detergents, dishwashing liquids, wood polish and even rinse aid.
+Biopuro calls themselves “The Sure Clean Brand”, making laundry detergents, dishwashing liquids, wood polish and even rinse aid.

-Every product Biopuro create has on-trend, eco-conscious, sensitive skin friendly credentials.
+Every product Biopuro create has on-trend, eco-conscious, sensitive skin-friendly credentials.
 We’re talking vegan, tested for nickel/chrome/cobalt, organic and eco-friendly.
-They are a company who understand the issues we’re seeing with today’s cleaning product industry and are offering an alternative.
+They are a company who understands the issues we’re seeing with today’s cleaning product industry and are offering an alternative.